agrc/gis.utah.gov/.github/SGID_INDEX_ISSUE_TEMPLATE.md

 GitHub Actions should post a comment with the details shortly...

-To rerun the validation script, add a new comment that contains the following text: `/validate-sgid-index`.
+To rerun the validation script, add a new comment that starts with the following text: `/validate-sgid-index`.